codebuddies/codebuddies/contributing.md

 Click on the "pull request" button by going to https://github.com/codebuddiesdotorg/cb-v2-scratch/pulls and clicking on "new pull request."
 Next, select your branch, and submit.

-One of the github maintainers (@linda or someone else) will look over your pull request and accept it.
+One of the github maintainers (@linda or someone else) will look over your pull request and accept it after it is reviewed by volunteer contributors.
+Note that for best practice, the PR [may get "squashed" into one commit](http://softwareengineering.stackexchange.com/questions/263164/why-squash-git-commits-for-pull-requests).
+If you prefer that the merge not be squashed into one commit, just let us know in the PR!

 *Note 1* - If you've picked out an issue to work on, make sure you let people know that you're continuing working on it, if the fix happens to take 2 days or longer.
 An update every two dates by way of a comment on the issue will do.
 Doesn't necessarily have to be a fix.
 In case you're unable to continue on the issue for some reason, just let people know that as well so that someone else can claim it.
 If you do not update within a couple of days, it will be assumed that the issue is not being attended to and will be up for grabs.